100540931/FinalAssignment/README.md

 Final Assignment
 ================

 This content was created as a pre requisite of our Final Assignment for our Digital Media course at UOIT.
 For this assignment we are required to use the following javascript libraries: [jQuery][1], [three.js][2] and [AngularJS][3].
-Also, we need to run a node.js server.
-To complete this assignment, we follow some tutorials around the internet, tips and lectures from our Instructor and TA, the libraies documentation, and, also, ours previous knowledge.
+Also, we need to run a [node.js][4] server.
+To complete this assignment, we follow some tutorials around the internet, tips and lectures from our Instructor and TA, the libraries documentation, and, also, ours previous knowledge.
 Our project is performing each action requested for the final assignment.
 - It communicate with a local node.js server running the server.js;
 - It is possible connect and disconnect from the server;
 - It lists all available models on the server;